graalvm/graalvm-ten-things/README.md

 ```

 We don't need to change our `javac` command line because GraalVM automatically
-puts the these new APIs onto the classpath.
+puts these new APIs onto the classpath.
 We can then compile to a shared
 library, and an automatically generated header file.

 ```